diegoalarc/Innovation_laboratory_EAGLE/README.md

 [R Boxplot code](https://github.com/diegoalarc/Innovation_laboratory_EAGLE/blob/main/Boxplot.R)

 #### Considerations when reading the graph:
 For the fields 'INIAGRAPE ONE 15' and 'SABLE 16', only the years 2018 - 2019 are valid, since they did not present production in the years 2016 - 2017.
-This data will be eliminated in the dataframe for the machine learning model.
+This data was eliminated from the dataframe to create the machine learning model.

 #### Boxplot:
 Boxplot example in the Carmen Rosa Farm: